Komet/MediaElch/docs/adr/project-structure.md

 This is personal taste.
 This also makes incorrect dependencies more visible, e.g. from model to UI.
-By having separate libraries (in different directories), we dependency becomes more obvious due to the added library-link.
+By having separate libraries (in different directories), the dependency becomes more obvious due to the added library-link.

 There is probably a better term than "purpose" and "model".
 A quick Google search tells me it's ["Horizontal" vs. "Vertical"][0].